South Fountain Avenue Historic District: W.S. Straley House

 William S. Straley built this house in 1884, but it was foreclosed upon in December 1885 and sold at sheriff's sale to Christian C. Funk.
 Nevertheless, Straley, manager of S.J.
 Straley & Company, merchants in foreign and domestic fruits, continued to live at the address until 1889.
 The house sold several more times over the years, once for as little as $1.00.
 The design is primarily Italianate, although the porch is more strongly Eastlake.

 James and Margaret Wood House

 James and Margaret Wood were among Springfield's large Irish population, but this house contrasts with the poverty of most of their compatriots in the city.
 Constructed in 1892 in the Queen Anne style, this was likely built by James himself, as he was a carpenter.
 Among its decorative components are detailed work on the porch gable and the stained glass windows in the facade.

 Tuttle-Hume House

 Albert T. Tuttle was the co-owner of Braley & Tuttle, a coal, wood, and kindling company.
-From its construction in 1884 until 1894, he sold the house to Robert and Mary Hume, the minister of the downtown United Presbyterian Church and his wife.
+He built the house in 1884 and sold it a decade later to Robert and Mary Hume, the minister of the downtown United Presbyterian Church and his wife.
 This is another Stick-Eastlake residence.